zala-dev/dice-game/README.md

 - I want to know if I have won or lost at the end of the last round.
 - I want option to reset / start a new game without refreshing the page.
 - I want the game to be responsive so that I can play it on different devices.
-- OPTIONAL: I want the game to have sound effects on each dice roll.

 ---